emb-riscv/specs-markdown/improvements-upon-privileged.md

 This mechanism of accessing the system registers has two main disadvantages:

 - requires assembly code to access each individual register
-- is not supported by current development tools, debuggers have no ways of accessing these registers, IDEs have no special views for them, etc.
+- it is not supported by current development tools (debuggers have no ways of accessing these registers, IDEs have no special views for them, etc).

 Mapping system registers in the memory space is perfectly possible, and the RISC-V privileged specs even mandates for some registers like the `mtime` and `mtimecmp`,